-Our gift shop also stocks a wide range of models made from coal.
-These are not sculpted, as coal is generally too brittle, but are moulded using a combination of coal dust and resin.
+Our gift shop also stocks a wide range of moulded coal models varying in price from under £4 for the smaller animals to £25 for the larger models of trains and miners in action.
+These are made using a combination of coal dust and resin which are moulded into a variety of shapes.
+Coal is usually not sculpted, as coal is generally too brittle.
 From under £4 for the smaller animals to £25 for the larger models of trains and miners in action, there is something for all occasions.

 A wide range of books, including those which have been published by the Museum, are also available: